ryankaplan/vectorclock/README.md

 # Other implementations

 I looked at a few other implementations before writing this.
+They may be interesting/useful to you too.

 - https://github.com/mixu/vectorclock
 - https://github.com/AWinterman/vector-clock